Boyos999/tes3mp-xp/README.md

 * Level xp cost formula has had very little testing and may result in strange leveling rates
 * Skill books/Trainers will show messages indicating skills leveling up while not leveling skills
 * Using with existing characters will likely cause issues
+* Respecced levels may be tedious to re-levelup at very high levels depending on the value of your `xpConfig.skillLvlsPerSkill` setting